WhiteHouse/drushsubtree/README.md

 Store info about your site repository's subtrees in a Build Manager configuration file.
-Use the interactive prompt to have Build Manager generate this file for you, or see examples [here](https://github.com/whitehouse/buildmanager) to create the file manually.
+Use the interactive prompt to have Build Manager generate this file for you, or see examples included with Drush Subtree to create the file manually.

 Start the interactive prompt like this: